framps/raspberryTools/digitalPhotoFrame/README.md

 1. SD card with enough space, i.e. 32GB
 1. Any monitor which has a HDMI input port
 1. Power supply for the monitor
-1. Either a power supply for the RPi Zero or at least two USB 2.0 ports which can be bundled with a Y cable to power the RPi Zero
+1. Either a power supply for the RPi Zero or at least two USB 2.0 ports which are bundled with a Y cable to power the RPi Zero

 ### SW